Unibeautify/sparser/docs/tech-documentation.md

 * **standard format** - The standard format describes an object with property names from `parse.datanames` where the value of each property is an array and each of those arrays contain an identical number of indexes.
 These arrays will never be sparse arrays.

 ### Architecture
-The application is arranged as an object named *parseFramework*.
+The application is arranged as an object named *sparser*.
 This object is attached to Node.js's *global* object.
 This means of organization allows a convenient means to extend code in a module way without a module focused convention.
 This also allows a code organization that is easy to extend and modify without regards for any specific environment.
-In order to adapt this organization to the web browser all necessary files are combined into a single file and the *parseFramework* object is assigned to the *window* object instead of *global*.
+In order to adapt this organization to the web browser all necessary files are combined into a single file and the *sparser* object is assigned to the *window* object instead of *global*.

 ### global
 The *global* object contains five key references.

 * **langauge** - A convenience library, from the file *js/language.js*, for guessing a code's language by analyzing the code.
-This library is executed using its *auto* method and passing in a string to analyze: `global.parseFramework.language.auto(myCode)`.
+This library is executed using its *auto* method and passing in a string to analyze: `global.sparser.language.auto(myCode)`.
 An array of three value is returned:
    - a generalized name of the language
    - the lexer name
    - a formal language name for human reading
 * **lexer** - An object storing the various available lexers.
 This object must be manually populated in your run time.
-Look into the *runtimes/browsertest.xhtml* and *nodetest.js* files as examples.
+Look into the *demo/index.xhtml* and *nodetest.js* files as examples.
 Auto-population of this object from the files in the lexer directory does not occur because IO operations would break the environment agnostic nature of this application.
 * **parse** - An object containing various data properties and methods to reason about and populate the centralized parse data.
 * **parseerror** - A string storing an empty value by default.
 When a lexer produces a parse error it will write an error message to this property.
 * **parser** - A small function to initiate execution of the framework.
 This function is not intended to be referenced from within a lexer file.